Private issue visible to anonymous users after its author is deleted

 Yes, and the 'all' option does not make much more sense for the anonymous role.
 Maybe we can simply remove the choice for this role.

-#8 Updated by Jean-Philippe Lang over 5 years ago
+#8 Updated by Jean-Philippe Lang almost 6 years ago

 - Status changed from Confirmed to Resolved